 Memo won’t take big risks helping women.
 Therefore, Memo might prefer to mentor women through official, structured programs.
 And he is less likely to do so on an informal, ad-hoc basis.
 He will often wait to be asked to be a mentor, rather than to take the initiative.

 Al is very respectful of women and wants to help but is unsure how.
 He likes to solve problems when given the right tools.

 Al is comfortable talking about inequality and believes things are getting a lot better.
 He notes women can now be CEOs of tech companies and receive venture capital funding.
 However, Al often assumes the number of women in leadership positions, including board directors and executives, is higher than the actual data.

 Connor is mostly content with his job so he does not like confrontation.
 He does not want to talk about touchy topics like gender roles or unconscious bias.

 He prefers to withdraw when he feels uncomfortable or has to take sides.
 He will support women but only on an individual basis.
 And typically someone he knows very well, like his daughter or a woman on his team he has befriended.

 Richard prefers the status quo.
 Insecure, he fears that women will replace men.
 Richard is unlikely to change his opinions and refuses to talk about gender inequality.

-For more detailed descriptions of each of the seven characters, and ideas of what you can do to move from the character you identify with to the one above you on the matrix, please register to pre-order the Men in Tech Matrix book which coming out this spring.
+For more detailed descriptions of each of the seven prototypes, and ideas of what you can do to move from the prototype you identify with to the one above you on the matrix, please register to pre-order the book Women in Tech - a Book for Guys which coming out in 2021.

-Not sure which you character you identify with?
+Not sure which prototype you identify with?
 Take the self test!